Women in Tri‑Cities STEM Tourism

 Amber is responsible for sparking interest and inspiring future generations to engage in astrophysics.
 Amber educates the public on the work of the Laser Interferometer Gravitational-Wave Observatory or LIGO, which was designed to open the field of gravitational-wave astrophysics through the direct detection of gravitational waves predicted by Einstein’s General Theory of Relativity.

-The new LIGO Hanford Exploration Center (LExC), opening this summer will host visitors to learn more about the work of the Hanford observatory.
-LExC is next to the actual observatory, a giant L-shaped listening station, at the U.S. Department of Energy site.
+The LIGO Exploration Center (LExC), host visitors to learn more about the work of the LIGO Hanford Observatory.
+LExC is located at the observatory, a giant L-shaped detector outside of Richland.

 Tri-IDEAs is a program exploring and celebrating Inclusivity, Diversity, Equity and Accessibility through tourism in the Tri-Cities.